Thank you for your interest in visiting. We want to make your visit as comfortable as possible and have these ground rules for your visit.

 Alternatives to Visiting Us

 We understand your desire to visit the puppies before making a decision but we cannot compromise their health.
-However, we would be happy to provide you with references of those who have previously visited our facility and purchased a puppy or puppies from us.
-They can tell you about our puppies and how they’re raised during their time with us, about us as breeders, and how happy they are with their puppy.
-You can also visit those that own labradoodles from us to see if the doodle breed is something in which you are interested.
-We reply to email frequently and email pictures of your puppy on a bi-weekly basis.
+However, we would be happy to provide you with references for those who have previously visited our facility and many families that have purchased a puppy from us have left google reviews .
+They can tell you about our puppies and how they’re raised during their time with us, about us as breeders, and how happy they are with their puppies.
+You can also visit those that own Guardian Labradoodles from us to see if the doodle breed is something in which you are interested.
+We also offer videos,photos and live facetime.
 We are also available by phone if you have other questions or concerns.

 Picking Up Your Puppy